-The Yoga Sutras were composed by man named Patanjali.
-However, there is not much known about him, except that he was presumably Indian and lived somewhere between the second and fourth century BC.
+The Yoga Sutras were composed by a man named Patanjali.
+There is not much known about him, except that he was presumably Indian and lived somewhere between the second and fourth century BC.
 Patanjali is also credited with writing the Mahabhasya, a treatise of Sanskrit grammar and a commentary on Charaka Samhita, the basic text of Ayurveda.
 Whether they are the same or different people remains a scholastic argument.

 Mythologically, Vishnu the maintainer of the Universe, sleeps between creations, resting on the great multi-headed serpent Anantha, floating on the Ocean of Consciousness.
 When Shiva Nataraj woke Vishnu with his dance of creation, Anantha asked to be born as a great teacher.
 Shiva granted his wish and he was born as Patanjali in the palm of the great Yogini, Gonika.